veerendranayak/redshift-workshop/lab2-dataload/README.md

 ```
 Note: Time timestamp of the ANALYZE will correlate to when the COPY command was executed and there will be no entry for the second analyze statement.
 Redshift knows that it does not need to run the ANALYZE operation as no data has changed in the table.

-## Table Maintenance - VACUUM
+## Table Maintenance - VACUUM DELETE ONLY- OPTIONAL
-You should run the VACUUM command following a significant number of deletes or updates.
+Amazon Redshift automatically performs a DELETE ONLY vacuum in the background, so you rarely, if ever, need to run a DELETE ONLY vacuum.

+Below steps show you VACCUM operation, incase you want to do it manually.
 To perform an update, Amazon Redshift deletes the original row and appends the updated row, so every update is effectively a delete and an insert.
-While, Amazon Redshift recently enabled a feature which automatically and periodically reclaims space, it is a good idea to be aware of how to manually perform this operation.
-You can run a full vacuum, a delete only vacuum, or sort only vacuum.

 Capture the initial space usage of the ORDERS table.
 ```